 The bus number 95 dropped me at the Vander Elst stop after I’d visited the home of Royal Ixelles Sporting Club, a mile or so further north.
 I cut through a path by some flats to Avenue Léopold Wiener and then down the narrow Calypsopad.

-There is little doubt that it is too big for its tenant club; but in it’s present condition it would be too small for anyone above the national Amateur Divisions.
+There is little doubt that it is too big for its tenant club, but in its present condition, it would be too small for anyone above the national Amateur Divisions.
 The health and safety brigade in the UK would have large parts of it fenced off.

-The Main Stand was a tremendous structure running the full length of the pitch; with its raised seating deck.
+The Main Stand was a tremendous structure running the full length of the pitch, with its raised seating deck.
 The rest of the stadium had a huge bank of open terracing curving around the running track, with trees at the rear.

-It was great to see the facility being used by athletes on the track, as well as it being used for football.
+It was great to see the facility being used by athletes on the track, as well as being used for football.
 It may never have 50,000 inside for a big game, but thanks to the local authorities, it would be there for the community to enjoy, and the rest of us to dream of bygone days.

 The visit completed my ‘hopping’ for the day before I was to meet my new Facebook friends for drinks before the lunchtime Anderlecht v St Truiden match.
-With time on my hands I decided to have a walk.
+With time on my hands, I decided to have a walk.

 No comments: